wang-xulong/Func_sim/README.md

 ## Acknowledgment
-Our datasets is based on [the continual learning community project: avalanche](https://avalanche.continualai.org/)
+Our datasets are based on [the continual learning community project: avalanche](https://avalanche.continualai.org/)